So You Want To Move To Berlin?

 Moving to a new country can always be disorienting at first.
 Here are some of the things I have learned when I moved to Berlin from London, hopefully they'll help you to get started more quickly.

-Before you get to Germany: Start the flat hunt as soon as possible
+Before you even get to Germany: start the flat hunt

 Finding somewhere permanent to live in Berlin is getting harder and harder - competition is fierce.
 Although cheaper than most European capitals, rents are going up steadily (much to the annoyance of the natives) and Berlin is now the 10th most expensive German city.
 I won't lie, flat hunting in Berlin can be quite stressful, particularly if you are not a German speaker and have a deadline.